 Finalists for this year’s awards included NXP Semiconductors and Pinnergy in the Large Business category, Five Stone Tax Advisers LLC and TASUS Texas in the Mid-size Business category, BLGY Architecture and the Bommarito Group in the Small Business category, Foundation For The Homeless and Thundering Paws Animal Sanctuary in the Nonprofit category, and Mark Kiester and Ingrid Weigand in the Individual category.

-Earl Maxwell of St. David’s Foundation and the RecognizeGood Board of Directors emceed the event, and awards were presented by previous winners including Sandy Dochen of IBM, Andrew Cooper of the TyRex Group, Josh Behjat of Hagbros Precision, Jerry Davis of Goodwill Central Texas and Patti C. Smith of KVUE.
+Earl Maxwell of St. David’s Foundation and the RecognizeGood Board of Directors emceed the event.
+Previous winners, including Sandy Dochen of IBM, Andrew Cooper of the TyRex Group, Josh Behjat of Hagbros Precision, Jerry Davis of Goodwill Central Texas and Patti C. Smith of KVUE, presented the awards.
 The official ballot-counter for the awards was Atchley & Associates.